martabalbo/martabalbo.github.io/_posts/2026-07-03-knit-pattern-writer.markdown

 To write this function, I started by trying to read the grid and save the information in a data structure.
 I chose an array for each of the rows, and decided to add each row to the pattern instead of trying to read it all in one go.
 Obtaining an array with one element per square, the element being a string that contained the square's color, was as easy as getting the square `id` and pushing it into the array.

 Then, I had to obtain, from an array like `[white, white, blue, white]`, something like `2 white, 1 blue, 1 white`.
 This prove to be tricky, and I achieved by writing the `mergeArray` function.
 This function reads the array until the elements are the same, moves these elements into a temporary array, counts them and adds to the original array the total and the first element of the temporary array.
+Then, the same function is called recursively on the original array, until it's empty.

 {% highlight javascript %}
 function mergeArray(arr, mergedArr) {